Heart by Heart (Joe Jonas song): Promotion

 On April 24, 2025, Jonas performed the song at the Bleecker Street Bar, located in Lower Manhattan.
 The performance was filmed as part of a campaign partnership with Heineken.
-The singer also released an one-take live performance video, filmed in Los Angeles, at the Vevo studio.
+The singer also released a one-take live performance video, filmed in Los Angeles, at the Vevo studio.

 The music video for the song, directed by Anthony Mandler and shot in New York City, was released on May 15, 2025.

 Composition and lyrics

 According to Rolling Stone, the song has Jonas "reflecting on a love lost over a shimmering backdrop of acoustic guitar and keys".